skim09/data-projects/fifa-19-exploratory-analysis/README.md

 # FIFA 19: A Study of Different Player Types
-### An Application of Exploratory Data Analysis and Pattern Discovery Techniques to Video Game Data
+### An Application of Data Exploration and Pattern Discovery Techniques to Video Game Data

 Sangwon Kim, Changun Pyo, Yuan Wang

 5/11/2019

 #### Problem Statement